 The only metal I had which resembled an axle was a length of M12 threaded rod.
-Do not use threaded rod.
+Note: If you're going to build this, do not use threaded rod.
 Even though I installed double nyloc nuts and tightened them until my muscles creaked, the rotation of the drum eventually undid them, causing the entire axle to migrate sideways.
 Version two used a length of 12mm diameter steel rod without threads.
-I also didn't have any pillar block bearings for the threaded rod, so instead I shaped some blocks of oak to house some second-hand ordinary ball-bearings.
-Do not use blocks of oak.
+I also didn't have any pillow block bearings for the threaded rod, so instead I shaped some blocks of oak to house some second-hand ordinary ball-bearings.
+Note: If you're going to build this, do not use blocks of oak.
 After several minutes use the heat buildup creates an impressive amount of smoke.

 For the pulley, I cut a disc from a section of plywood using the router, and profiled the edge to form a "V" groove.
 A vehicle fan belt joined the disc to an electric motor from an old washing machine, which already had a "V" pulley attached.
 The motor was fixed to a piece of plywood, which is able to slide along the main frame.
 Two slots were routed in the main frame, one on each side, each accomodating a bolt with a plastic wingnut.
 These clamp the motor base in place.
 Another length of threaded rod terminating in a plastic knob is used on the end of the frame to tighten or loosen the fan belt.
 I also covered the motor with a sheet of rubber cut from an old car mat, in order to protect it from apple juice.